About me

 My name is Maria Groot, and I’m an independent journalist based in Dublin.

 At age 15, I spent a month asking elderly people at my bus stop what it’s like to be old and what advise they’d give their younger selves.
-I don’t remember anything they said, but I’ve kept asking questions.
+Their responses were somewhat disappointing (“just be happy”), but I’ve kept asking questions.

-Ever since, my curiosity has driven me professionally as a journalist, leading me to cover a wide range of topics—from lab meat to diamond mining.
+Ever since, my curiosity has driven me professionally as a journalist, leading me to cover a wide range of topics—from lab meat to diamond mining and migrant smuggling.

 My work has appeared in publications all around the world.
 To name a few: Slate (US), Courrier International (FR), De Groene Amsterdammer (NL), De Standaard (BE), Roads & Kingdoms (US), MO (BE), Reader’s Digest (US), Apache (BE), and Internazionale (IT).